Speedometer Not Working: Symptoms, Causes, and Fixes

 The speedometers in modern vehicles use speed sensors to calculate the speed while the older models make use of gears and wires for the same purpose.
-The speedometer stops functioning when the sensors don’t work, dials malfunction, or the wiring becomes bad.
+It stops functioning when the sensors don’t work, dials malfunction, or the wiring becomes bad.

-Look into these components when the car speedometer not working.
+Look into these components when the speedometer not working.